 How to Store Leftovers

-Store any leftover in an airtight container in the refrigerator for up to 3 days.
-Keep the milk mixture separate and pour it over the jelly just before serving to maintain the best texture.
+Store cut jelly in an airtight container in the refrigerator for up to 3 days.
+Keep the milk mixture in a separate container and pour it over just before serving - this keeps the jelly from getting watery and the texture stays best.

 Recipe FAQs